Inter-American Development Bank

 Razvan Vlaicu

-Razvan Vlaicu is a senior research economist at the Inter-American Development Bank's Research Department.
-He received his Ph.D. in Economics from Northwestern University in 2006.
-He previously taught economics at the University of Maryland, and held short-term positions at the Kellogg School of Management and the World Bank.
-His research interests are applied microeconomics, political economics, and public economics.
-His research has been published in academic journals including Review of Economic Studies, American Political Science Review, and Journal of Public Economics.
+Razvan Vlaicu is a senior economist in the Research Department at the Inter-American Development Bank.
+His research interests are in public economics and political economics, with a focus on the role of governance and institutions in economic development.
+He received his Ph.D. in Economics from Northwestern University, taught economics at the University of Maryland, and held short-term positions at the Kellogg School of Management and the World Bank.
+His research has been published in journals such as the Review of Economic Studies, American Political Science Review, Journal of International Economics, and Journal of Public Economics.

 Reader Interactions